 What are the symptoms of gonorrhea?

-Over 50% of infected women have no symptoms, especially in the early stages of the infection.
+Most infected women have no symptoms, especially in the early stages of the infection.
 Symptoms of gonorrhea include burning or frequent urination, a yellowish vaginal discharge, redness and swelling of the genitals, and a burning or itching of the vaginal area.
 If untreated, gonorrhea can lead to a severe pelvic infection with inflammation of the Fallopian tubes and ovaries.
 Gonorrheal infection of the Fallopian tubes can lead to a serious, painful infection of the pelvis known as pelvic inflammatory disease or PID.
 PID occurs in 10%-40% of women with gonorrheal infection of the uterine cervix.
 Symptoms of pelvic infection include fever, pelvic cramping, abdominal pain, or pain with intercourse.
-Pelvic infection can lead to difficulty in becoming pregnant or even sterility.
-Occasionally, if the infection is severe enough, a localized area of infection and pus (an abscess) forms, and major surgery may be necessary and even lifesaving.
-Gonorrhea infection in people with conditions causing serious abnormal immune function, such as AIDS, can also be more serious.
+Pelvic infection can lead to difficulty in becoming pregnant or even sterility because of tubal damage or obstruction.
+Occasionally, if the infection is severe enough, a localized area of infection and pus (an abscess) forms (tubo-ovarian abscess) that can be life-threatening, and major surgery may be necessary.
+Gonorrhea infections in people with conditions causing seriously depressed immune function, such as AIDS or immunosuppressive treatments, can be even more serious.